Investigating Josephson plasmons in layered cuprates via nonlinear terahertz spectroscopy

-{\em Acknowledgements} We acknowledge K.\ Katsumi for useful discussions and for providing us with the experimental data from Ref.\ \cite{katsumi_Phys.Rev.B23}.
-We acknowledge financial support by Sapienza University under Ateneo projects RM12117A4A7FD11B and RP1221816662A977, and by European Community by ERC-SYN MORE-TEM G.A.
-No 951215.
+{\em Acknowledgements.} We acknowledge K.\ Katsumi and N.\ Poccia for useful discussions.
+We thank K.\ Katsumi for providing us with the experimental data from Ref.\ \cite{katsumi_Phys.Rev.B23}.
+We acknowledge financial support by European Community by ERC-SYN MORE-TEM G.A.
+No 951215 and by Sapienza University via Ateneo 2021 (RM12117A4A7FD11B), Ateneo 2022 (RP1221816662A977) and Ateneo 2023 (RM123188E357C540).